How to calculate TCS?

 Total Invoice value is Rs 11312.00

 Even the new eCommerce companies have to charge 1% TCS and the transaction is some what same.
-Government of India has expended this to eCommerce sectors too.
+Now Government of India has extended this to eCommerce sectors too.

-A clause has been inserted in GST law for all the e-commerce aggregators like Snapdeal, Amazon, Shopclues, eBay, Flipkart etc. They are made responsible for deducting and depositing TCS tax at the rate of 1% from each of the transaction.
-They would need to deposit the tax deducted by the 10th day of the next month.
+A clause has been inserted in GST law for all the e-commerce aggregators like Snapdeal.com, Amazon.in, Shopclues.com, eBay.in, Flipkart.com etc. They are made responsible for deducting and depositing TCS tax at the rate of 1% from each of the transaction.
+They have to deposit the TCS amount, that’s deducted, by the 10th day of the next month.

 All the traders/dealers selling goods/services online would need to get registered under GST even if their turnover is less than 20 Lakhs for claiming the tax deducted by Ecommerce operators.